Frozen-Projects/FF_PDFium/README.md

 https://github.com/FF-Projects-UE/ExtendedVars

 # TARGET PLATFORM
-This is a "runtime" plugin.
+This is a <b>runtime</b> plugin.
 It won't work on editor.
 It supports Windows and Android platforms as target.

 # HELPER FUNCTIONS
 Unreal blueprints doesn't support ``TArray64<uint8>`` and ``TArray<uint8>`` doesn't support more than 2 GB file size.
 So, if you want to bigger PDF files than 2 GB, you have to use ``BytesObject_x64`` from our ``Extended Variables`` plugin.< /br>